 Is ZenMate worth getting?

-However, as it stands now, the service feels like a CyberGhost beta version, lacking its own UI identity and unique features.
+However, as it stands now, the service feels like a CyberGhost’s beta version, lacking its own UI identity and unique features on its Windows app and other versions.
 The VPN falls short in tunneling protocols, and features like split tunneling are missing from the apps.
+Their slow speeds don’t make their case any better.

 Until these shortcomings are resolved, you can get a much better package with other service providers.